Adobe Photoshop vs Lightroom (Part 2)

 And the winner is?

 Lightroom wins for input sharpening.
 The additional dehazing tool, along with the fact that Lightroom is an excellent file management tool puts it just ahead of it’s older sibling Photoshop when it comes to input sharpening.

-Next we will begin comparing similar features in Adobe Photoshop and Lightroom, starting with an extended look into sharpening.
+Next we will look at the Creative Sharpening tools in Adobe Photoshop and Lightroom, continuing on with our extended look into sharpening.